 Hipp!!BonesC4YSN Ltd is a not for profit company limited by guarantee that provides a targetted youth club for young people with learning difficulties, disabilities, Autism and/or additional needs living in North Dorset and neighbouring counties.
+Hipp!!Bones was first established in 2006, when there was little or no specialist provision in North Dorset, the club has grown in popularity, and has continued to see membership rise too forty eight in June 2018.
 Hipp!!Bones caters for young people aged 11-19 years of age, although we can continue to cater for our members up to the age of 25 years of age.

 Hipp!!Bones runs from Gillingham Youth & Community Centre from 10 am to 12 noon on the 1st and 3rd Saturday of every month, all year round (with the exception of New Years Day).
 We offer some longer sessions in the school holidays for off-site activities.

 The club encourages young people to explore new activities and gain life skills, through a variety of arts & crafts, cookery, and sporting pursuits.
 Air hockey, pool, the Nintendo Wii and Xbox, are also available in the Coffee Bar.
 All activities are appropriately differentiated to meet each young person’s needs, routines are in place giving a sense of security, and staff use simple language reinforced with visual clues and sign language to support communication.
 We have communication aids; switches and switch activated resources to enable young people with Profound and Multiple Learning Difficulties (PMLD) to participate independently in activities and have greater control over their immediate environment.

 Hipp!!Bones staff are very knowledgeable and experienced in the fields of youth work and special education and are supported by a team of dedicated adult volunteers and young volunteers.
 The building is fully wheelchair accessible, and mobile hoisting facilities are available upon request.